Hwks-9026/caraway/documentation/language_spec.md

 **Note: until 1.0, this is very subject to change, and not all language features may actually be implemented by the compiler.
 Consult [README.md](../README.md) for a list of implemented language features.

-Assign variables using the '=' assignment operator.
+Declare variables using the '=' assignment operator.
+This can only be done once per identifier.
 ```caraway
 x = 4
 ```